lab1092/blender-manual_ja/manual/lighting/ambient_occlusion.rst

 Hints
 =====

-Ambient occlusion is a ray-tracing technique (at least with the :guilabel:`Raytrace` method), so it tends to be slow.
+Ambient occlusion is a ray-tracing technique (at least with the *Raytrace* method), so it tends to be slow.
 Furthermore, performance severely depends on octree size, see the :doc:`rendering chapter </render>` for more information.